Book a Demo

 Data privacy

-People still have their reservations about AI and privacy, with as many as 61% being cautious about trusting AI systems.
+People still have their reservations about AI and privacy, with as few as 26% trusting AI tools over their own judgment, according to a 2026 ResumeNow report.
 AI tools used in marketing or customer service often rely on personal data, such as:

 Mishandling or over-collecting of this data can breach privacy laws like GDPR or CCPA or lead to user backlash.